sifophp/compost/README.md

 	bash -x deploy.sh

 If you don't make any changes to this script, the deployment of the [SIFO.me](http://sifo.me) website will be done in the folder /var/www/production.
 You can test it as reference.
-The output looks more or less like this:
+The full output could look more or less like this:

 	$ bash deploy.sh
 	Loading composer repositories with package information
 	Installing dependencies (including require-dev) from lock file Nothing to install or update
 	Generating autoload files
-	Author name? <artomb>:
+	Author name? <alombarte>:
 	Branch? <master>:
 	Revision? <fa938355be>:
 	HEAD is now at fa93835 Minor update on documentation